UMAprotocol/docs/docs/developers/bots.md

 2. [Running the bots within a dockerized environment from the official UMA Docker image](#running-the-bots-locally-with-docker)
 3. [Deploying bots to production in Google Cloud Compute](#running-the-bots-in-the-cloud-with-gcp)

-This tutorial will guide you through setting up a liquidator and disputer to monitor an expiring multi party deployed on the Kovan test network.
+This tutorial will guide you through setting up a liquidator and disputer to monitor an ExpiringMultiParty deployed on the Kovan test network.
-A verified version of the expiring multi party contract can be found on Kovan [here](https://kovan.etherscan.io/address/0xDe15ae6E8CAA2fDa906b1621cF0F7296Aa79d9f1).
+A verified version of the ExpiringMultiParty contract can be found on Kovan [here](https://kovan.etherscan.io/address/0xDe15ae6E8CAA2fDa906b1621cF0F7296Aa79d9f1).
 This contract is an ETHBTC synthetic, collateralized in Dai.

 ## Prerequisites